Does this look like a candidate for a banned book cover to you?

-If you are enrolled in Amazon KDP Select, one of the benefits is that you have access to Amazon pay per click advertising.
+If you are enrolled in Amazon KDP, one of the benefits is that you have access to Amazon pay per click advertising.

-I have been experimenting with this programme, and although it is a bit clunky, and clearly still in development, I have been relatively happy.
+I have been experimenting with this program, and although it is a bit clunky, and clearly still in development, I have been relatively happy.

 One of the biggest problems was that author names were reversed, but I notice this glitch has now been rectified.

-But earlier today I got an odd surprise from Amazon advertising.
+But I got an odd surprise from Amazon advertising.
 They told me that my book cover violated their ad guideline policies.

-Except, that my book cover was previously approved and ran quite happily!
+Except that my book cover was previously approved and ran quite happily for a few weeks.

 But I made a silly mistake, which in part was due to an oddity on the KDP Ad dashboard.

-Instead of clicking ‘pause‘ to stop my ad running for a couple of days prior to a promotion I had planned, I accidentally clicked ‘terminate‘.
+Instead of clicking ‘pause‘ to stop my ad running for a couple of days prior to a free promotion I had planned, I accidentally clicked ‘terminate.’

-Once this is clicked, there is no way to recover an ad, which is really not a clever option, as there is no recovery or duplicate option.
+Once this is clicked, there is no way to recover an ad, which is really not a smart option, as there is no recovery or duplicate option.

-So, I had to set up the ad all over again and get it approved, again.
-And this was the reply, to the exact same ad that had been previously approved three weeks earlier.
+I had to set up the ad all over again and get it approved again.
+And this was the reply to the exact same ad that had been previously approved three weeks earlier.